 But before technology managers can put big data to strategic use, they must first make some tactical decisions around IT infrastructure.
 One decision involves how big data is stored: Hadoop clusters versus traditional network-attached storage and storage-area network installations, for instance.
 The process of collecting, processing and analyzing large data sets also calls for a lot of processing power.
-Enter framework offerings like Hadoop's MapReduce and Apache Spark.
+Enter framework offerings like Hadoop's Apache Spark.
 NoSQL databases, in-memory analytics tools, distributed computing systems and converged infrastructure appliances rank among the other considerations when building a technical architecture to support a data analytics strategy.

 1Big data basics-

 Understanding big data opportunities

 How can your business reap the benefits of big data?
 It starts with a strong understanding of the analytics tools and management approaches available to you.
 In this section, learn what makes a balanced big data project, why more executives are paying attention to data asset management, and how one data processing engine is making waves.

 In big data analytics projects, analytics managers must find the right balance between giving data scientists room to innovate and ensuring that their work has practical business value.
 Continue Reading

 With its in-memory feature, Apache Spark has the potential to improve data processing speed by an order of magnitude over MapReduce.
 Continue Reading

 2The scoop on Hadoop-